Ability of error correlations to improve the performance of variational quantum algorithms: QAOA

-On NISQ devices, the ansatz state will be described by a mixed state $\rho(\bbeta,\bgamma)$.
-In this work, the focus is on correlated noise during the ansatz circuit, and we will therefore assume perfect estimation of $\tilde C$ throughout.
+On NISQ devices, the ansatz state will be described by a mixed state $\rho(\bgamma,\bbeta)$.
+In this work, the focus is on correlated errors during the ansatz circuit and we will therefore assume perfect estimation of $\tilde C$ throughout.
 That is, we use

-to compute the energy landscape in our classical emulation of QAOA (\sec{numerical_methods_and_results}).
-From $\om_{ij}\in \{1,-1\}$ and the periodicity of $RZZ$ (and $RZZ'$) with period $2\pi$, it follows that $\mc C(\beta_k,\gamma_k)$ is invariant (up to an global phase) under $\gamma_k\mapsto \gamma_k\pm 2\pi$ for any $k$.
-As a consequence, the noiseless cost function landscape is periodic in $\gamma_k$ with period $2\pi$ for any $k$.
+to compute the cost function landscape in our classical simulation of QAOA (\sec{numerical_methods_and_results}).

+For SK problem Hamiltonians ($\om_{ij}\in\{1,-1\},\om_i=0$), each cycle of the ansatz circuit requires one two-qubit gate $RZZ$ between each pair of qubits.
+To accomplish this on quantum hardware without all-to-all connectivity, SWAP gates need to be inserted.
+On hardware with square-grid or line connectivity, the optimal way of doing so is by a SWAP network~\cite{kivlichan2018quantum, gorman2019generalized}.
+In the SWAP-network implementation of the ansatz circuit (\fig{QAOA}), the order of the product of $RZZ$ gates forms a brickwork structure, and a SWAP gate is inserted after each $RZZ$ gate \footnote{A SWAP gate effectively swaps qubit indices.
+This has to be accounted for by changing the parameters in subsequent $RZZ$ gates, which depend on the effective qubit labels the $RZZ$ gate is acting on, accordingly.
+One way of implementing this is by keeping a list of qubit indices, initialized at $x=(1,2,\ldots,n)$.
+Every time a SWAP gate acts on qubits $i$ and $j$, the list is updated with $x_i\leftrightarrow x_j$.
+Each $RZZ(\om_{ij}\gamma_k)$ has to be replaced with $RZZ(\om_{x_i x_j}\gamma_k)$ using the state of the list $x$ at the time the $RZZ$ gate acts.
+For an even number of cycles, the output state of the SWAP-network implementation is identical to the output of the circuit in \eq{ansatz}.
+For an uneven number of cycles, the effective order of the qubits is reversed, which can be easily accounted for in the classical postprocessing of the measurement outcomes.}.
+From $\om_{ij}\in \{1,-1\}$ and the antiperiodicity of $RZZ$ (and $RZZ'$) with period $2\pi$, it follows that the circuit cycle $S(\gamma_k,\beta_k)$ is invariant (up to an irrelevant overall sign) under $\gamma_k\mapsto \gamma_k\pm 2\pi$ for any $k$.
+As a consequence, the noiseless cost function landscape is fully periodic in $\gamma_k$ with period $2\pi$ for any $k$.
 A similar statement holds for $RX$.
-Because of properties of the circuit ansatz and the SK Hamiltonian, much stronger symmetry relations hold, which are derived in \app{symmetries}.
-In the same appendix, we prove that these symmetries are not broken by spatio-temporally correlated Pauli noise channels, which includes our fluctuator models if $V$ is a Pauli operator.
+Because of the properties of the circuit ansatz and the SK Hamiltonian, much stronger and nontrivial symmetry relations hold, which are derived in \app{symmetries}.
+In the same appendix, we prove that these symmetries are not broken by spatiotemporally correlated Pauli error channels, which includes our fluctuator models if the unitary error operator $V$ (defined in Figs.~\ref{fig:error_model},~\ref{fig:error_model_spatial}) is a Pauli operator.